*This is a very rare [unpublished] interview originally conducted in the late 80′s.

 The radio airplay was mainly due to the very successful single, a cover of SWEET‘s Set Me Free, which seems like an odd choice for a Metal band, but it was a good choice and turned out to be very popular.
 They also made a video for the single, which garnered heavy rotation on MTV’s Headbanger’s Ball.

 HEATHEN first rose to prominence with their killer début demo called “Pray for Death” in 1986.
 This demo was legendary in the underground trading circuit and was one of the best tapes we received here at Demolish.
 I’ve played this demo many times with standout tracks such as “Goblin’s Blade” and “Open the Grave”.
 And no one has the “crunch-fest” guitar sound and precision back-picking that this band exudes (except maybe EXODUS).

-*Check out the “Goblin’s Blade” track from the above demo tape.
+*LISTEN to “Goblin’s Blade” (from the above demo tape).

 Let’s fast-forward to March of 87′, when their excellent début album “Breaking the Silence” was released and has since received abundant national and international press and more radio support.

 The album was produced by none other than Ronnie Montrose (who also produced Chicago Thrashers WRATH -ed) and engineered by Roger Wiersema at the Music Annex in Menlo Park, CA.

 Curt King from Demolish Mag. was able to track them down on the road as the band was in the midst of a tour in support of the album.
 Please join us as we chat with Doug Piercy and Darren Minter before their headlining show at Bogart’s (in Cinci, Ohio).

 Doug Piercy: “It’s going pretty good, we’re getting to meet a lot of people.
 It’s like the fourth or fifth day, and it’s going pretty well.”

 “It started around the Chicago-area in a place called Aurora, which is a little town to the West of Chicago.”